fix2544/Modern-Ecommerce-Platforms/README.md

 ![laragon png](img/laragon.png)

-It will go to this page and create a new  file and put your wordpress in that file.
+Create a new  file and put your wordpress in that file.

 ![root png](img/root.png)